team-nyanpasu/bakuretsu/setup-docker-env.md

 - Run `sudo apt update` to install upgraded packages
 - Run `sudo apt install gcc make perl` to install packages needed by VirtualBox Guest Additions
 - Install guest additions by going to Devices->Insert Guest Additions CD Image...
-- Now you can resize your screen to going to View->Seamless Mode
+- Restart the VM to be able to resize your screen by going to View->Seamless Mode
 - Run `sudo apt install docker.io` to install docker
 - Run `sudo docker run -it ubuntu /bin/bash` to launch an Ubuntu docker container and run bash
+- Run `CTRL-p CTRL-q` from inside the container to detach from the container
+- Run `sudo docker container ls` to see what containers are running
+- Run `sudo docker attach <container_name>` to attach to a running container
 - You can use this container how ever you want, probably to install gigabytes of npm packages

-Need to double check how to keep the container running and then reattach to it later
+Don't know exactly how you can view the finished webpage locally from inside docker, will require some extra research for that.
+Very likely you'll need to do some extra work to setup the ports to properly run a webserver inside docker and access the page from the host.
+Can write about that here next time.